 - Familiarize yourself with the vowel diacritics and other symbols, it is noted to mention that the diacritics in the Arabic language almost equal the vowels in the English, since a speaker pronounces them after each letter and at the beginning of any word- the Arabic language starts with a vowel, not a consonant letter_ the diacritics, for example, are the fat-hah, the kasrah, and the dhammah.

-- Study the changes of the letterforms; Arabic has ten usual verb patterns.
+- Study the changes in the letterforms; Arabic has ten usual verb patterns.

 - Listen to the Alphabet spoken by the native speakers.

-After being familiar with the Arabic letters and their sounds, you need to start to get involved in the language.
-Many linguists said: the principal role for learning any language is by exposure, and that could be achieved through dealing with the language; especially, through listening to the native speakers.
+After being familiar with Arabic letters and their sounds, you need to start to get involved in the language.
+Many linguists said: the principal role of learning any language is exposure, and that could be achieved through dealing with the language; especially, through listening to the native speakers.

 - Listen to Arabic music to familiarize yourself with common words and phrases.

-- Label the items around you, whether in your house or office or car, with their equivalents in Arabic; and, whenever your eyes see them, repeat aloud until you memorize them.
+- Label the items around you, whether in your house or office, or car, with their equivalents in Arabic; and, whenever your eyes see them, repeat them aloud until you memorize them.

 - Read children’s books that have stories with simple and basic words until you could improve your level gradually by reading more specialized books that interest you.

 Step 4.
 Practice listening and reading comprehension texts:

 Practice, practice, and practice, forever and ever, is the most effective method to gain any skill.